typical-go/typical-go/examples/provide-constructor/README.md

 # Provide Constructor

-Example how to provide constructor
+Example typical-go project to demonstrate how to provide constructor to dependency injection

 Put `[constructor]` annotation in constructor function comment
 ```go